wuxxin/infra-shared/README.md

         - `compose*` - run multi-container applications defined using a compose file
     - **nSpawn OS-Container**: `systemd-nspawn`
         - `nspawn*` - run an linux OS (build by mkosi) in a light-weight container
+    - **tls/http FrontEnd**: `traefik`
+        - using container and nspawn labels for dynamic configuration
+    - **DNS Resolver**: `unbound`
+        - using container for local DNSSEC capable recursive DNS-Resolver
 - `authority.py` - TLS Certificate-Authority, functions for TLS Certificates and SSH-Provision
 - `tools.py` - SSH copy/deploy/execute functions, Jinja Templating, local and remote Salt-Call
 - `build.py` - build Embedded-OS Images and IOT Images
-    - Raspberry Extras - U-Boot and UEFI Bios Files for Rpi3 and Rpi4
+    - **Raspberry Extras** - U-Boot and UEFI Bios Files for Rpi3 and Rpi4
-    - Openwrt Linux - Network Device Distribution for Router and other network devices
+    - **Openwrt Linux** - Network Device Distribution for Router and other network devices
 - `serve_once.py` - serve a HTTPS path once, use STDIN for config and payload, STDOUT for request_body
+- `write_removeable.py` - use UDISKS2 to write image to a removable storage device specified serial_number
 - `port_forward.py` - request a port forwarding so that serve-port is reachable on public-port
 - `from_git.sh` - clone and update from a git repository with ssh, gpg keys and known_hosts from STDIN